gasolin/foxbox/README.md

 ### Step 3: Test in GUI

 To test Firefox, you'll need the graphical display of `VirtualBox`. ssh does not support GUI.
-Open `VirtualBox` panel and select the vagrant created `foxbox_default` VM to launch the machine.
-Log in with the account "vagrant", password "vagrant".
+Log in with the account "vagrant", password "vagrant" in VM's console.
-You will see the same console as you run `vagrant ssh`.

-Then run the command:
+Then run the command To start the GUI (powered by [xfce](http://www.xfce.org/)):

     $ ./gui.sh

-To start the GUI (powered by [xfce](http://www.xfce.org/)).

 The `firefox nightly` is located in the top left `Applications Menu > internet > Nightly Web Browser`.